 Unless you step up your cautiousness, don’t expect untraceable transactions.

-What Compromises Anonymity
+What Compromises Anonymity in Crypto

 The moment you want to convert crypto to fiat and back, major problems emerge.
 Local authorities monitor the work of all businesses, including exchanges and other financial organizations very thoroughly.
 Regulators oblige them to implement KYC and AML procedures.
 The aim behind these policies is to make sure your identity as a customer will be checked, and then double and triple checked.